CymaticLabs/Unity3D.Amqp/README.md

 The **CymaticLabs.Unity3D.Amqp** project references the local 3.4.4 client projects directly.
 This is useful if you need to debug the RabbitMQ client library itself (including break points).
 Also there seems to be no official nuget package for 3.4.4, only 3.4.3 and 3.5.0; so this project includes the additional bug fixes of 3.4.4.

-### Unity 3D Build Targets
+### Unity 3D Build Support

-Presently this project has only been tested against Windows and MacOS (and not all versions).
-Since the MacOS Mono version works, it is likely it will also work for Linux builds.
+This library has been successfully tested for the follow platforms/builds:

+* Windows 10 (native, not UWP - UWP will likely not work without modification)
+* macOS El Capitan
+* Android 7.0

+This library is likely compatible with other versions of Windows, macOS, and Android, but they just hasn't been tested yet.
+Linux and iOS might work as well but also have not been tested (if you end up trying and it works, please let me know).
+Since macOS with Mono works, it is likely that Linux builds will work without any modification.

-Android and iOS support are definitely on the roadmap.
-Hopefully things will work as-is, but if not there at least seems like some alternative routes to get things working.
-For Android [this github project](https://github.com/codeMonkeyWang/Unity-RabbitMQ) provides some clues.
-[This post about Xamarin integration](https://forums.xamarin.com/discussion/49858/using-rabbitmq-amqp-with-xamarin-forms) also seems to provide some clues and makes support seem likely.
+iOS support is definitely on the roadmap.
+Hopefully things will work as-is when it comes time to test, but if not there at least some clues that provide hope it should be possible.
+[This post about Xamarin integration](https://forums.xamarin.com/discussion/49858/using-rabbitmq-amqp-with-xamarin-forms) hints it should work.

 ## License